Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Unmounted Horsemanship Lessons Are Always Needed

-As I have mentioned before, I believe in teaching overall good horsemanship skills.
+As I have mentioned in other articles, I believe in teaching overall good horsemanship skills.
 It doesn't matter if you can ride if you don't know anything about the animal you are riding.
 We must respect the horses and learn as much about them as we possibly can.

 5-E Instructional Model